Gauge theory approach to branes and spontaneous symmetry breaking: Hypersurfaces and moving frames

 where the general and $SO(D-p-1)$ covariant derivative $\nabla_{\mu}^{\perp}$ is defined as

 The commutator of these covariant derivatives yields the Bianchi identitities

-Eqs. (\ref{cRl}) generalize the $\it {Gauss \, Theorema \, Egregium}$ for surfaces in 3-dimensional Euclidean space to the case of (p+1)-dimensional world hypersurfaces embedded into $D$-dimensional Minkowski space.
+Eqs. (\ref{cRl}) generalize the $\it {Gauss \, Theorema \, Egregium}$ for surfaces in 3-dim.
+Euclidean space to the case of (p+1)-dimensional world hypersurfaces embedded into $D$-dim.
+Minkowski space.

-To identify $\Sigma_{p+1}$ with the $p$-brane hypervolume we have to construct a gauge invariant $(p+1)$-dimensional action formulated in terms of the Cartan multiplets and to prove that its Euler-Lagrange EOM are compatible with constraints (\ref{cRl}-\ref{ccd'}) and the EOM of a $p$-brane.
-The problem is solved in the next section accordingly the scheme described in Section 4.
+To identify $\Sigma_{p+1}$ with the $p$-brane hypervolume we have to construct a gauge invariant $(p+1)$-dim. action formulated in terms of the Cartan multiplets and to prove that its Euler-Lagrange EOM are compatible with constraints (\ref{cRl}-\ref{ccd'}) and the EOM of a $p$-brane.
+The problem is solved in the next section according to the scheme described in Section 4.